alexeilebedev/openacr/README.md

 to detect schema changes between the compiled version of a program and the version of data set on which `acr_in` operates.
 The `-sigcheck` option can be used to omit these.

-Let's now add, as an `finput` for `abc`, the `dmmeta.ns` table, which is lexicographically after `dmmeta.ctype`, but logically before (since ctype depends on ns).
+Let's now add, as an `finput` for `sample`, the `dmmeta.ns` table, which is lexicographically after `dmmeta.ctype`, but logically before (since ctype depends on ns).

-    $ acr_ed -create -finput -target abc -ssimfile dmmeta.ns -write
+    $ acr_ed -create -finput -target sample -ssimfile dmmeta.ns -write

-    $ acr_in abc -sigcheck:N
+    $ acr_in sample -sigcheck:N
     dmmeta.ssimfile  ssimfile:dmmeta.ns  ctype:dmmeta.Ns
     dmmeta.ssimfile  ssimfile:dmmeta.ctype  ctype:dmmeta.Ctype